The Ottawa House By-the-Sea Museum is owned and operated by the Parrsborough Shore Historical Society.

 The museum is a member of the Association of Nova Scotia Museums and the Council of Nova Scotia Archives.
 The Museum also houses impressive genealogical and archival resources.
 Our goal is to have materials available as a valuable resource for all types of researchers.
-This will contribute to the online database, named MemoryNS, through Council of Nova Scotia Archives (CNSA).
+This will contribute to the online databases, MemoryNS, through Council of Nova Scotia Archives (CNSA) and to Nova Muse, through the Association of Nova Scotia Museums (ANSM).

 With the support of volunteers, donors and contributions from all levels of government, the building has been renovated extensively and restored to much of its former glory.